Cyber Monday Sales!

 Check Prices

 Being 11’ long and 33” wide, the Skylla has plenty of volume to give you a stable feel on the water.
-Though not quite as stable as the 34” Diatom by Sea Gods, the Skylla will still be a great option for novice paddlers searching for an all-around/touring hybrid board.
+Though not quite as stable as the 34” Diatom by Sea Gods, the Skylla will still be a great option for novice paddlers worried about balance.

-What I mean by an all-around/touring hybrid is that the Skylla still has a more tapered nose to reduce surface area and drag on the water, allowing you to move a little faster than a true all-around, but its 33” width doesn’t force you to trade off stability.
-Sure, it’s not going to rip through the water like the 14’ x 28” Ketos, but new-comers won’t have to fight just to stay on their feet.
+As an all-around/touring hybrid SUP, the Skylla has a more tapered nose to reduce surface area and drag on the water, allowing you to move a little faster than a true all-around, but its 33” width doesn’t force you to trade off stability.

 Speed Test: 9.6/10